MyTooliT/ICOtronic/Documentation/Introduction.md

 #### Unable to Locate HDF5 {#introduction:section:unable-to-locate-hdf5}

-The installation of ICOc might fail with an error message that looks like this:
+The installation of the ICOtronic package might fail with an error message that looks like this:

 ```
 … implicit declaration of function 'H5close'